-During my recent visit at Ikea, I found inspiration and items for Christmas.
+During my recent visit to Ikea, I found inspiration and items for Christmas.

 I have a love affair.
 My husband knows about it and accepts it.
 It is Ikea.
 You see, just when I was growing up in Germany, Ikea was expanding into the German market.
 I still have Ikea cabinets that my family bought in 1979!
 Can you imagine?